keu/docs/astro/data-lineage.md

 When you select a dataset from the lineage graph, the **Quality** tab appears in the information pane.
 By default, this tab shows a list of columns that correspond to your dataset.

-If you have a [Great Expectations](https://docs.greatexpectations.io/docs/) integration, this tab also contains charts that show:
+If you're using a [Great Expectations](https://docs.greatexpectations.io/docs/) integration or the `SQLTableCheckOperator` or `SQLColumnCheckOpertor` operators, this page contains charts that show successful and failed data quality checks.

-- The number of rows in your dataset over time.
-- The amount of megabytes consumed by your dataset over time.
+Great Expectations and dbt show the number of rows in your dataset and the megabytes consumed by your dataset over time.
+The dbt test command doesn't currently display quality check results.
-- Successes and failures of data quality checks.

 ![Quality tab example](/img/docs/lineage-quality-tab.png)